-Ken Strom (Vice-chair) – Governor Appointee
+Ken Strom (Chair) – Governor Appointee

 Ken Strom is a wildlife ecologist who retired from the National Audubon Society in 2013 after a 33-year career in wildlands management, conservation policy and environmental education.
 Most recently, Ken directed Audubon's Colorado state program and had previously directed the Colorado Important Bird Areas program.
 A graduate of Cornell University, Ken has specialized in the management and restoration of prairies and wetland habitats of waterbirds.
 From 1983 to 1994 he managed the Rowe Sanctuary for Sandhill Cranes, Whooping Cranes and other migratory birds on the Platte River in Nebraska.
 Ken now serves on the steering committee for the new Colorado Breeding Bird Atlas.

-Julia Kintsch – Governor Appointee
+Lynn Riedel – Governor Appointee

 Denise Culver – Governor Appointee

 Denise Culver has been an ecologist/botanist with the Colorado Natural Heritage Program since 1995.
 She has been working in the ecology/botany field since 1987.
 Prior to working for CNHP she worked for the Wyoming Natural Diversity Database and the Montana Natural Heritage Program.
 Additionally, she worked for the National Park Service in several parks and monuments as a resource management ranger for five years.
 She has a B.S. degree in Botany from University of Wyoming and a M.S. degree in Biological Sciences from Montana State University.
 She has been the project leader for over 20 Colorado county surveys for critical biological resources and is lead author for the